cgeroux/SPHERLS/docs/examples/create_an_eos/README.txt

-interpolated equation of state and opacity data rather than extrapolated data set this to "True", which is the default value, and the "NaNs" will remain in the final tables and if a NaN is encountered during the calculation it will stop with a error saying a NaN was encountered.
+interpolated equation of state and opacity data rather than extrapolated data set this to "True", which is the default value, and the "NaNs" will remain in the final tables and if a NaN is encountered during the calculation it will stop with an error saying a NaN was encountered.